sbv1307/energiAnalyse/Software/energy-worker/python/README.md

 ### Issue #2 - Solved - postgres.ini now saved in /etc

 Relocate postgress.ini file to the "standard" location for configuration files.
-Til will avoid postgres.ini from being imported from the develup enviornnment. https://stackoverflow.com/questions/1024114/location-of-ini-config-files-in-linux-unix
+This will avoid postgres.ini from being imported from the develup enviornnment. https://stackoverflow.com/questions/1024114/location-of-ini-config-files-in-linux-unix